adhocteam/styleguide/README.md

 1. **Install bundler.** Do: `gem install bundler`

-1. **Checkout the source.** Do: `git checkout git@github.com:adhocteam/adhocteam.github.io.git`
+1. **Checkout the source.** Do: `git checkout git@github.com:adhocteam/styleguide.git`

-1. **Install Jekyll and its dependencies.** Do: `cd adhocteam.github.io && bundle install`
+1. **Install Jekyll and its dependencies.** Do: `cd styleguide && bundle install`

 ## Rebuilding the site locally 🔨